tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 ##### Black box

 The black box approach is one that _every_ web developer is familiar with.
-What I'm referring to is a UI-based plugin that might solve a problem, but requires specific markup structure, or an entire 300 lines of code to accomplish something you could have done in 20.
-It's a plugin you grab and throw in your app/site and it's supposed to just "work".
+What I&#8217;m referring to is a UI-based plugin that might solve a problem, but requires specific markup structure, or an entire 300 lines of code to accomplish something you could have done in 20.
+It&#8217;s a plugin you grab and throw in your app/site and it&#8217;s supposed to just "work".
 And it does for the most part.
 The convenience is tempting.

 The problem comes when you want to customize/extend the thing to do a little something extra.
-Most plugin authors don't leave room for interaction with the plugin itself.
-Sure, you got a slideshow widget by downloading a couple of files, but what good is it if it's not fully-customizable?
+Most plugin authors don&#8217;t leave room for interaction with the plugin itself.
+Sure, you got a slideshow widget by downloading a couple of files, but what good is it if it&#8217;s not fully customizable?

 ##### Enter the example

-The example I'll be using throughout this post is what I call a toggle widget.
-Think of it like a dropdown menu tied to a single link/button.
+The example I&#8217;ll be using throughout this post is what I call a toggle widget.
+It&#8217;s like a dropdown but even simpler.
 Click a button, a panel is shown.
 Click it again and it goes away.

-Let's take a look at the blackbox approach to this widget:
+Let&#8217;s take a look at the blackbox approach to this widget:

 {% highlight javascript %}
 $.fn.toggle = function( options ) {